xlr-8/ara/doc/source/cli.rst

 .. code-block:: bash

-    # Return which objects would be expired by omitting --confirm
+    # Return which objects would be expired by ommitting --confirm
     ara expire

     # Expire running objects without updates faster than the default